Kansas City Chiefs vs. Cincinnati Bengals NFL Championship Round Odds, Plays and Insights for January 30, 2022

 Bengals stats and trends

-- Cincinnati's games this season have gone over the total in eight out of 18 opportunities (44.4%).
+- Cincinnati has played 17 games, with 11 wins against the spread.

-- Cincinnati is 9-5 against the spread and 9-4 overall in games when it scores more than 21.4 points.
+- Cincinnati's games this year have gone over the point total in 44.4% of its opportunities (eight times in 18 games with a set point total).

-- When Cincinnati totals over 368.9 yards, the team is 5-2 against the spread and 6-1 overall.
+- Cincinnati is 9-5 against the spread and 9-4 overall in games when it records more than 21.4 points.

-- The Bengals have turned the ball over 21 times, eight fewer times than the Chiefs have forced turnovers (29).
+- When Cincinnati amasses more than 368.9 yards, the team is 5-2 against the spread and 6-1 overall.

 Home and road insights

-- The Chiefs are 4-3 ATS as 7-point favorites or greater at home.
+- At home, the Chiefs are 4-3 ATS as 7-point favorites or greater.

-- This season, Kansas City has gone over the total in five of 10 games at home.
+- This year, in 10 home games, Kansas City has gone over the total five times.

-- Cincinnati is 7-2 against the spread, and 6-3 overall, in away games.
+- This season on the road, Cincinnati is 7-2 against the spread and 6-3 overall.

-- The Bengals are winless ATS (0-1) as 7-point underdogs or more away from home.
+- Away from home, the Bengals are winless ATS (0-1) as 7-point underdogs or more.

-- In nine road games this season, Cincinnati has gone over the total twice.
+- This season, in nine away games, Cincinnati has gone over the total twice.

 - The average total in Bengals away games this season is 44.9 points, 9.6 fewer than this matchup's over/under (54.5).